Jade Thirlwall: Personal life

-Since 2020, Thirlwall has been in a relationship with English singer Jordan Stephens, from the hip-hop duo Rizzle Kicks.
-The pair started dating in 2020 and were spotted together for the first time at a Black Trans Lives Matter rally in central London in July of that year.
+From 2020 to 2026, Thirlwall was in a relationship with English singer Jordan Stephens, from the hip-hop duo Rizzle Kicks.
+The pair started dating in 2020 after being spotted together for the first time at a Black Trans Lives Matter rally in central London in July of that year.
+After speculation and leaks to tabloid media, Stephens confirmed the pair had split on the Miss Me? podcast in July 2026.

 Thirlwall has tattoos.
 On her spine, she has an Arabic tattoo that reads "Anyone can achieve their dreams if they've got the courage" as a tribute to her Egyptian and Yemeni ancestry, as well as a tattoo on her ribcage that means "queen" in Arabic.
 She also has tattoos on her feet, and in 2019 revealed a henna-style design on her right foot.
-She got a tattoo on her leg in 2021 to commemorate the day Little Mix were formed, in celebration of the group's tenth anniversary.
+She got a tattoo on her leg in 2021 to commemorate the day Little Mix was formed, in celebration of the group's tenth anniversary.

 Thirlwall is open about her struggles with body image, racism, bullying, and eating disorder, which she first developed at the age of 13.
 As a child and teenager she experienced prejudice and racism for her mixed ethnicity, recalling in an interview for Vogue Arabia:"At school, I didn't fit into any group, and started to experience prejudice and racism.
 I was one of the very few people of colour in the school, so from the off I felt like an outcast.
 I used to get called the P-word, which I didn't understand as I'm not Pakistani.
 I was also called half-caste.
 During one incident someone pinned me down in the toilets and put a bindi spot on my forehead.
 There was a complete lack of education and understanding of different races and faiths.
 It affected my mental health.
 I became very depressed and it triggered the eating disorder I had throughout school."Thirlwall began recovery and left the hospital weeks before she auditioned for The X Factor in 2011.
 In 2020, she was featured in a documentary titled Leigh-Anne: Race, Pop & Power, and spoke about the time that she wanted cosmetic surgery after discovering her images were heavily edited to make her look as "white as possible" during her earlier days in Little Mix.

 In 2022, Thirlwall appeared on Heats "UK and Ireland 30 under 30" rich list for the first time with an estimated net worth of £17.5 million placing her at number 15.
 The following year, she climbed to 11th position with £19.8 million.